Best SDR Practices & Tips to Adopt in 2023

 Ten years ago, the daily routine of a sales development representative (SDR) was simple and clear: Make a phone call, send a few emails, leave a few voicemails, receive an answer, and move to the next contact.
-Their role was limited to just closing deals, even though it was never easy.
+Their role was limited to just closing deals, and even with so many SDR tips available on the Internet, it was never an easy task.

 As the sales process got more sophisticated throughout the years, the SDR position has become more complicated as well.
 Yes, their main goal remains the same—to close as many deals as possible.
 But on top of that, SDR strategies included needing to be the connectors between two sides of the sales process—the company and the prospect.

 When an SDR contacts a prospect on behalf of your organization, they are not just trying to nurture more leads into your sales pipeline.
 First and foremost, they represent your business.
 On the one hand, they form the first impression about you and speak your values.
 On the other hand, they cut out unqualified prospects and make sure that the prospects who go further down the sales funnel are truly interested in your services.
 Without well-trained SDRs, the whole sales process would be very messed up and inefficient.